MelvinVermeer/hospital-product-catalog-MelvinVermeer/README.md

 # Hospital Product Catalog

 This is product api created for a fictional hospital.
 Created for an assignment described [over here](/assignment.md).

+The API is created for other development teams in the hospital so they can develop client applications and can use hospitals product data however they want.

+This api exposes OpenApi 3 data about itself in the form of this [swagger.json](http://localhost:5000/swagger/v1/swagger.json) a more human readable version can be found on [/swagger/index.html](http://localhost:5000/swagger/index.html)

 ## Technology stack

 - ASP.NET Core 3.1
 - Entity Framework Core
+- Swashbuckle - to automatically generate Swagger/OpenApi3 documentation and user Interface.

 ## Requirements